 All donations whether monetary or tangible are needed!
-This year 103 students from Haut Gap Middle School and St. John’s High School will receive bags.
+Each year approximately 100-110 students from Haut Gap Middle School and St. John’s High School will receive bags.
 We invite you to become part of this program by donating or volunteering your time.
 To donate cash to the project you can click the donate button on the website, or send a check to KWF, 535 Bufflehead Dr., Kiawah Island, S.C.
 29455.
 Please put “teen project” in the memo line.
 If you would like to volunteer, go to the sign-up genius scheduler and look for the wrapping dates on the schedule for December.

 Middle School Book Groups